Type of behaviour – verbal, physical and social

 - Physical bullying which includes hitting or otherwise hurting someone, shoving or intimidating another person, or damaging or stealing their belongings

-- Social bullying which includes consistently excluding another person or sharing information or images that will have a harmful effect on the other person.
+- Social bullying which includes consistently excluding another person or sharing information, images or other digital content that will have a harmful effect on the other person.

 Verbal, physical and social bullying can occur in person or online, directly or indirectly, overtly or covertly.